uc-cdis/heal-platform-sdk/README.md

 This is intended to be called by gen3sdk [external download functions](https://github.com/uc-cdis/gen3sdk-python/blob/master/gen3/tools/download/external_file_download.py).
 It is also possible to write a wrapper script for the qdr download functions.

+### Notebooks

+In the notebooks directory there are jupyter notebooks that may be used to download files from a corresponding platform.
+For instance the qdr_data_download.ipynb notebook may be used to download files from Syracuse QDR.

+These notebooks perform optimally within a HEAL Gen3 Workspace and the notebooks will be automatically installed to a user's workspace when the workspace is initiated.
+However, you may also use these notebooks on your local machine.

 ### Run tests

 ```